Home Hands-on DDD and Event Sourcing [3/6]: Domain events and Event Sourcing

 CQRS is an architectural pattern that is often mentioned alongside Event Sourcing, and for good reason.
 They pair perfectly.

-• Commands are defined in the domain and express user intents and actions.
+• Commands express user intents and actions.
 Commands will be the triggers to change the state of our aggregate to fan-out events on the write side of the coin.

 • Queries retrieve materialized views of the current state.
 They are handled in the read model.

 This separation allows your write model to focus purely on domain logic and emitting events, while your read model is optimized for performance and user experience.
-In the next post, I’ll explore Projections, the mechanism to build and update read models.
+In the next post, I’ll explore Projections, the mechanism for building and updating read models.

 Hands-on